 One such park is the 250 acre Genesee Valley Agri-Business Park, a one of a kind Agri-Business and Food Processing Park focused on attracting food processing and related companies to the site.
-In 2013 the design activities related to offering low cost process water to companies at the park had begun.
-In the fall of 2013 a secondary access road was designed and constructed allowing the Park to be accessed from Route 5 and Route 63.
+In 2016 the goal is to extend the existing infrastructure along the newly constructed access road.